 Who started manga and anime with big eyes?

 Before the birth and fame of manga and anime, Disney was already making characters with big eyes like Mickey Mouse and the Betty Boop.
-Apparently Betty Boop was one of the favorite characters in Osamu Tezuka, known as the mango god for creating the first manga and animation that popularized the industry.
+Apparently Betty Boop was one of the favorite characters in Osamu Tezuka, known as the manga god for creating the first manga and animation that popularized the industry.

 Inspired by the character Betty Boop, Osamu Tezuka launched the famous manga Astro Boy in 1952 ushering in a new era.
 The next mangakas that emerged after Osamu, were inspired by him and also created characters with big eyes and this became something common.